maamir/messaging/README.md

 messaging
 =========

-Message oriented middleware named as ZerotQ
+Message oriented middleware named as OptimusMQ and ZerotQ